Ask Ann Landers: Pope John Paul II and Joseph P. Kennedy Sr.

-In 1995, Eppie commented thus in The New Yorker about Pope John Paul II: "He has a sweet sense of humor.
+In 1995, Lederer commented thus in The New Yorker about Pope John Paul II: "He has a sweet sense of humor.
 Of course, he's a Polack.
 They're very anti-women."
 Polish Americans responded with outrage.
 She issued a formal apology, but refused to comment further.
 The Milwaukee Journal Sentinel canceled her column after that incident.
 In the same article she noted that President John F. Kennedy's father, Joseph P. Kennedy Sr., was anti-Semitic.

 Halloween candy panic

 A 1995 "Ann Landers" column said, "In recent years, there have been reports of people with twisted minds putting razor blades and poison in taffy apples and Halloween candy.
 It is no longer safe to let your child eat treats that come from strangers."
 The vague warning was criticized for causing fear dishonestly, as there have been no documented cases of children receiving poisoned candy during door-to-door Halloween trick-or-treating.